ShephardOS9/BoxWine/README.md

 ## Uninstall
 To uninstall BoxWine, use `Backup and restore` menu.
 ## Debugging
-To enable logging - select option 2 in Mobox -> Settings -> Debug settings menu.
-Path to the log is /sdcard/mobox_log.txt
+To enable logging - select option 2 in BoxWine -> Settings -> Debug settings menu.
+Path to the log is /sdcard/boxwine_log.txt

 ## Support status
 ### Android